sourcegraph/about/blogposts/announcing-sourcegraph-3.5.md

 <p style="text-align: center"><a href="https://vimeo.com/342111852" target="_blank">View on Vimeo</a></p>
 </p>

+User-level and organization-level saved searches are now separate.
+You can view and manage saved searches in the user and organization profile areas, respectively.

 [Saved searches](https://docs.sourcegraph.com/user/search/saved_searches) can be used to bookmark your frequently used searches.
 Additionally, you can monitor critical parts of your code by turning on saved search email notifications.

-User-level and organization-level saved searches are now separate.
-You can view and manage saved searches in the user and organization profile areas, respectively.

 ## New `orgs` field to optimize repository syncing for GitHub organizations

-For customers using GitHub with 1,000+ repositories, Sourcegraph would sometimes exceed GitHub’s search API rate limit during syncing, resulting in an incomplete set of cloned repositories.
+For customers using GitHub with 1,000+ repositories, Sourcegraph sometimes exceeds GitHub’s search API rate limit during syncing, and may result in an incomplete set of cloned repositories.

 To address this, a [new `orgs` field](https://docs.sourcegraph.com/admin/external_service/github#selecting-repositories-for-code-search) has been added for customers who want to sync all repositories for their organization.
 This uses a different GitHub API that is not subject to rate limiting.